superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 These results are better than using BoW representations!

-As previously with BoW features, let's look at if conencted nodes separate by cosine similarity from not connected node pairs.
+As previously with BoW features, let's look at if connected nodes separate by cosine similarity from not connected node pairs.

 ![N2V cosine similarity edge counts](../assets/use_cases/node_representation_learning/bins_n2v.png)